molgenis/ds-tidyverse/tests/testthat/_snaps/utils.md

       Error:
       !
 Values passed to `expr` may only contain permitted functions. i Permitted functions are everything, last_col, group_cols, starts_with, ends_with, contains, matches, num_range, all_of, any_of, where, c, rename, mutate, if_else, case_when, mean, median, ..., diff, and lag.
-      i `filter and slice` is not a permitted functions.
+      i `filter and slice` are not permitted functions.

+# .tidy_disclosure_checks blocks argument with single unpermitted function name

+    Code
+      .check_tidy_disclosure("dataset", arg_unpermitted_4)
+    Condition
+      Error:
+      !
+Values passed to `expr` may only contain permitted functions. i Permitted functions are everything, last_col, group_cols, starts_with, ends_with, contains, matches, num_range, all_of, any_of, where, c, rename, mutate, if_else, case_when, mean, median, ..., diff, and lag.
+      i `slice` is not a permitted function.